bradfield-csi-5/shane325/prep-phase/c/README.md

 ## The C Programming Language
-This folder contains my attempted solutions to the following exercises:
+My attempt at the following exercises:

 - 1-19
+- 2-1